 - Verification of service performed during the first semester can be turned in throughout the semester year.
 Students find meaningful service-learning opportunities that result from direct action with recipients.
 Activities such as serving food at a soup kitchen, tutoring a child in reading or math, and playing the piano for residents of a hospital are examples of direct action.

 - All SSLC opportunities must be supervised by adults (who are not a relative of the student) representing nonprofit, tax exempt organizations.
 For- profit nursing homes and assisted living facilities are the only exceptions to the nonprofit rule, and these require a pre-approval form to be filled out in advance.
 Student Service Learning Commitment activities are due to the grade level STAR/Resource teacher.

 - Hours can be designated by the sponsor of an event.

-- An SSLC slip can be signed off and stapled to activity log sheet (like a hallway pass).
+- An SSLC slip can be signed off and you can take a picture of it for the electronic form.